 Use a high-quality wall charger and cable

-If you’re using a USB port on a computer to charge your phone, don’t expect it to charge quickly.
+If you’re using a USB port on a computer for charging your phone, don’t expect it to charge quickly.
 The best method is to utilize a powerful wall charger.
 If you still have your phone’s original wall charger and cable, you can take advantage of this feature; otherwise, you must purchase a wall charger and cable.

 Keep the phone cool

 Phones are powered by lithium-ion batteries, which are very temperature sensitive.
 As a result, if you want to prolong their life or charge them faster, you must keep them at operating temperature.
 In some cases, the phone gets hot when charging, which is exacerbated if the phone is protected by a protective case.
-As a result, we recommend that you remove the case to prevent the phone from becoming too hot, which will allow you to charge more quickly.
+As a result, we recommend that you remove the case to prevent the phone from becoming too hot, which will allow you to charge it more quickly.
+But also keep in mind that an excessively cold environment is also not good for the phone either.

 Don’t use your phone while charging